Chipotle Corn Salsa Recipe with Roasted Chili

 Chipotle Corn Salsa Serving Suggestions

 Enjoy with crispy tortilla chips or crackers.
 Keep things low carb and serve homemade corn salsa with thick slices of bell peppers or your favorite veggie chips.
+This is a perfect appetizer or side dish recipe.

-Use for garnishing tacos, burrito bowls, or taco salads.
+Use it for garnishing tacos, burrito bowls, or taco salads.
 Or serve as a side with your favorite Tex-Mex meals!
 Roasted Chili Corn Salsa is delicious alongside burritos, Chicken Enchiladas Salsa Verde or Black Bean Sweet Potato Skillet Enchiladas, or Taco Stuffed Peppers.

 It’s also great for adding a kick to grilled chicken or steak dishes, pork chops, and more!